-Welcome to the only site that will provide a definitive list of all the information about Freshers’ Week 2019 at the University of Glasgow.
-This website lists all the event and entertainment that will be going on around campus, has answers to common questions and a map of the campus in case you find yourself getting lost at any point (you will, guaranteed).
-It is also the place to get your Freshers’ Wristband to get access to the events taking place during the 16th to the 20th September!
+Welcome to the only site that will provide a definitive list of all the information about Freshers’ Week 2020 at the University of Glasgow.
+This website lists all the events that will be going on, has answers to common questions, and a bit of info on our 4 student bodies.

 WHAT IS FRESHERS’ WEEK

 Freshers’ Week is a week-long welcome event to launch you into life as a student at the University of Glasgow.
-As well as meeting new people in your year, you’ll be able to see what you can do outside the lecture theatre to add to your experience at university.
-In every corner of campus there are a vast number of events taking place in the space of 5+ days and nights, so there will be plenty of ways to say hello to one of the friendliest cities in the world!
+As well as meeting new people in your year, you’ll be able to see what you can do outside of classes to add to your experience at university.
+Although this Freshers’ Week is going to be pretty different to previous years, the University’s 4 student bodies have all been working hard all summer to ensure they can still throw you an amazing (and safe) welcome.

 WHAT’S IN IT FOR ME?